After hearing the federal government is backing off from re-engineering capital gains tax exemptions, Ron Bonnett breathed a sigh of relief.

 “They seem to be responding to those concerns,” said Bonnett, president of the Canadian Federation of Agriculture said in an interview Oct.
 16.

 “When they introduced the proposals, I don’t think they realized what some of the broader effects would be.”

 The comments about capital gains taxes were made Oct.
-16, as the prime minister and finance minister offered a broad vision of how they are hoping to overhaul small business taxes now that the finance department has had a chance to consider public feedback.
+16, as the Prime Minister Justin Trudeau and Finance Minister Bill Morneau offered a broad vision of how they are hoping to overhaul small business taxes now that that the finance department has had a chance to consider public feedback.
 It includes:

 The last point delighted Bonnett, who said “That’s good news for everybody.”

 The previous Conservative government had promised to drop the tax to nine percent and the Liberals had promised to match that, but after being elected, the government had not yet moved forward with the tax cuts.
 It now intends to deliver the cut in stages, culminating in a nine percent rate by Jan.
 1, 2019.

 Federal Agriculture Minister Lawrence MacAulay, in an Oct.
 16 news conference call, said “I’m pleased with anything that can be an asset for the agriculture sector and of course it will be an asset to the agriculture sector….
 We want more people to invest more dollars to make sure their business or their corporation expands and hire more people.”